HackAssistant/registration/README.md

 - Replace `user` for your user (deploy in our server).
 - Replace `project_folder` by the name of the folder where the project is located
-- Create and enable service: `sudo systemctl start gunicorn && sudo systemctl enable gunicorn`
+- Create and enable service: `sudo systemctl start backend && sudo systemctl enable backend`

 #### Deploy new version